jjmrocha/giantdb/README.md

 * Module - **Erlang module name where is the "Function"**
 * Function - **Name of the function that generates the index values associated with the Key/Value pair**

-*The function receive two parameters (Key and Value) and return a list of zero or more values.*
+*The function receives two parameters (Key and Value) and return a list of zero or more values.*

 Function example:
 ```erlang